senac-devops-2025/avalicacao1-turmaa-avalicacao1_turmaa/README.md

 ## Entrega
 1. Pipeline funcional no GitHub Actions
 2. Prints das ferramentas e deploy no Azure
-3. Link do repositório no GitHub Classroom
+3. Link do repositório no GitHub Classroom.